thangchung/awesome-dotnet-core/README.md

 * [.NET Boxed](https://github.com/Dotnet-Boxed/Templates) - Project templates with batteries included, providing the minimum amount of code required to get you going.
 Includes ASP.NET Core API and GraphQL Templates.
 * [aspnet-core-react-template](https://github.com/bradymholt/aspnet-core-react-template) - ASP.NET Core 2.0 / React SPA Template App.
 * [AspNetCoreSpa](https://github.com/asadsahi/AspNetCoreSpa) - Asp.Net Core 2+ & Angular 6 SPA with Angular CLI full featured application.
+* [ASP.NET Zero](https://aspnetzero.com/) - A starting point for new web applications with a modern UI and SOLID architecture.
+It saves your time by providing common application requirements as a pre-built Visual Studio solution (with full source code).
+Get its source code as the base solution and focus on your own business code.
 * [ASP.NET-MVC-Template](https://github.com/NikolayIT/ASP.NET-MVC-Template) - A ready-to-use templates for ASP.NET MVC 5 and ASP.NET Core with repositories, services, models mapping and DI and StyleCop warnings fixed.
 * [AddFeatureFolders](https://github.com/OdeToCode/AddFeatureFolders) - Enable feature folders for MVC controllers and views in ASP.NET Core.
 * [Angular Visual Studio Webpack Starter](https://github.com/damienbod/AngularWebpackVisualStudio) - Template for Webpack, Visual Studio, ASP.NET Core and Angular.
 Both the client and the server side of the application are implemented inside one ASP.NET Core project which makes it easier to deploy.